 Cream the peanut butter with the tomatoes.
 Add to the frying pan along with the garbanzo beans and spices.
 Continue to cook another 10-15 minutes more, adding water as necessary to keep it saucy.
 Don’t let it dry out.

 Add the collard leaves, cover and cook, stirring occasionally, until the leaves have wilted and can be mixed in with the stew.

 Serve with millet or other whole grain.

 West African Peanut Stew often has sweet potatoes in it.
-You can add a chopped baked sweet potatoe or cook one with the other vegetables (more water will be needed).
+You can add a cooked sweet potato (cut in chunks) or cook one with the other vegetables (more water will be needed).